 While in high school, Amanda had amazing teachers and mentors in science, and these individuals played a significant role in determining her educational and career path.
 She graduated summa cum laude from Skidmore College with a major in chemistry with a biochemistry concentration and a second major in dance performance.
 After Skidmore, she was as a biochemist at General Electric’s Global Research Center, completing research in cancer diagnostics and molecular imaging while working with a team to lead science instruction for area elementary students.
 She went on to graduate school at the University of Rochester School of Medicine and Dentistry, where she earned a M.S. and Ph.
 D. in biochemistry.
 During those years, she served as a student mentor in the laboratory, a teaching assistant in undergraduate biochemistry courses.
 She also completed a scientist-instructor internship at URMC's Life Sciences Learning Center.
 She is an accomplished researcher, presenter, lecturer, and published writer.
-At Taft, Amanda teaches chemistry and AP biology, co-chairs the Independent Learning Program, teaches yoga, and assists with the dance program.
-She is dormitory head of Congdon House, where she lives with her husband Jared, daughters Cora and Charlie, and black lab Dakota.
+At Taft, Amanda teaches chemistry and AP biology, teaches yoga, assists with the dance program, and serves as a Lower Mid Dean.
+She serves as a dorm parent in USGD and she lives on campus with her husband Jared, daughters Cora and Charlie, and black lab Dakota.